1. What are Public Facilites Fees?

 3. What are the fees used for?

-Countywide Public Protection fees are used to expand and construct adult and juvenile detention buildings, district attorney office space, and other ancillary justice facilities.
+Public Protection fee revenues are used to expand and construct adult and juvenile detention buildings, district attorney office space, and other justice facilities.

-Health and Social Services include clinics and social services facilities.
-Fee revenues allow for the expansion of both clinic and laboratory space and social services facilities.
+Health and Social Services fee revenues are used for the expansion of clinic and laboratory space and social services facilities.